The1stWii2/Segfault4/README.md

 6. Run `yarn ts-node -R` to start Segfault.
 It should run first-time set up things (the `-R` forces the bot to sync commands with Discord).

-## What's `package.json5`?
-An attempt to provide a better dependency solution than just `package.json`.
-Unfortunately, Yarn does not natively support JSON5 (and I forgot to consider pnpm which does), so a somewhat hack solution has to be implemented (`yarn install-package`). **Note:** this, unsurprisingly, does not work with `yarn add` or `yarn remove`.
-If you change the dependencies in some way, please remember to update `package.json5` (and if you're feeling particularly nice, maybe even include some comments about why or where packages are used).